r3stl355/mosaic-docker/README.md

 I noticed that at times downloading the libraries from the sources during the build takes long time, which can be a bit annoying if the build is run repeatedly.
 To counter that, I have pre-downloaded the libraries instead of downloading directly from the source every time.

-To achieve the same, all you need to do download the libraries locall and replace
+To achieve the same, all you need to do download the libraries locally (to the same directory as this repo code), replace the following in the `Dockerfile.template`
 ```
 RUN wget -qO- https://download.osgeo.org/gdal/${GDAL_VERSION}/gdal-${GDAL_VERSION}.tar.gz | \
     tar -xzC $ROOTDIR/src/